Single Page Applications: Everything You Need to Know

 Traditionally, whenever a user clicked on a link within a web page, the browser would send a request to the server for a new page.
 When the server received the request, it would send the new page to the user’s browser.
 This is a slow and tedious process, often placing a heavy load on the servers for popular sites because the data for an entire webpage is sent on every click.

-Single Page Applications (SPAs), however, are changing the game.
-Many of today’s high-traffic sites and social media platforms are adopting SPAs, which allow all information to be loaded on a single page, rather than being loaded as separate pages.
+As a result, many of today’s high-traffic sites and social media platforms are using single-page applications, which allow all information to be loaded on a single page rather than on separate pages.

 What are Single Page Applications?